top of page

 3. Wacko in a yellow suit and a cylinder

 Any guesses?
-Okay a little research first.
+Okay, a little research first.

-Von Restorff Effect makes you remember things
+The Von Restorff Effect makes you remember things

 In 1933 a scientist called Hedwig von Restorff summoned a group of people.
 She shoved to their faces a list similar to this one: